Liodeus/liodeus.github.io/_posts/2021-03-14-AWS-Technical-Professional-Module-3.md

 ## Rehost : lift and shift

-Transfer of application resources from an on-premises datacenter to the AS cloud.
-This is a functional recreation of the on-premies network, only hosted on AWS.
+Transfer of application resources from an on-premises datacenter to the AWS cloud.
+This is a functional recreation of the on-premises network, only hosted on AWS.
 The customer benefits from the pay-as-you-go model, and can rapidly deploy more resources as needed.

 ![](/assets/imgs/AWS/lift_shift.PNG)